Guidelines for Authors

-Step 3 — All manuscripts accepted for publication are copy-edited for free.
+Finally, all manuscripts accepted for publication are copy-edited for free.

-Since Volume 9, all published articles are accompanied by four to ten Open Peer Commentaries (OPC) in which commentators openly discuss the content of the target article.
+Since Volume 9, all published articles are accompanied by about four to ten Open Peer Commentaries (OPC) in which commentators openly discuss the content of the target article.
 OPCs provide a concentrated constructive interaction between the target author and commentators on a topic judged to be of broad significance to the constructivist community.
 The issues raised by the commentators are addressed in the Author’s Response to the commentaries.